eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 Skill set for compiler design:
++ Open64 is a free, open-source, optimizing compiler for the Itanium and x86-64 microprocessor architectures.
++ skill set:
+	- LLVM compiler internals.
+	- Polyhedral models.
+	- Familiarity with HPC kernels and their optimization.
 + Because compilers, interpreters, JIT, pre-processors, grammars, register allocation, term rewriting, LLVM and more are what brought us to computer science in the first place, Raincode Labs forms the largest independent compilation technology company in the world.
 + skill set:
 	- Research in Compilers and Architecture